-NOTE: The DPS adjustment will not be possible if the vehicle transmission is set to REVERSE or if the ACS mode is displayed in the multifunction gauge.
+NOTE: The DPS adjustment will not be possible if the vehicle transmission is set to REVERSE.

 FUEL

 Fuel Requirements

 NOTICE Always use fresh gasoline.
 Gasoline will oxidize; the result is loss of octane, volatile compounds, and the production of gum and varnish deposits which can damage the fuel system.